flutter/flutter/CONTRIBUTING.md

 1. Follow the instructions above for creating a working copy of this repository.

 2. Follow the [contributing instructions](https://github.com/flutter/engine/blob/master/CONTRIBUTING.md)
-   for the engine repository to create a working copy of the engine.
-The instructions also explain how to use the locally built engine instead of the one bundled with your installation of the Flutter framework.
+   in the engine repository to create a working copy of the engine.
+The instructions also explain how to use a locally-built engine instead of the one bundled with your installation of the Flutter framework.

 Making a breaking change to the engine